calccrypto/OpenPGP/README.md

     encountered real versions of those packets/subpackets.

     If for some reason the program cannot operate on some data properly, an exception will be thrown.
+This will be changed sometime, so that not all errors will cause crashes.
 </pre>